jimmyperalta-dev/aws-cdk-infrastructure/README.md

 - [Containerized Application on AWS ECS Fargate](https://github.com/jimmyperalta-dev/aws-ecs-fargate-application)
 - [Serverless API with AWS Lambda & DynamoDB](https://github.com/jimmyperalta-dev/aws-serverless-dynamodb-api)
 - [Static Website on AWS S3](https://github.com/jimmyperalta-dev/aws-s3-static-website)

 ---

+## </> Development Notes

+This project was developed with assistance from AI tools like Claude to code and enhance documentation quality.
+All implementations were validated and tested by me.

+---